FOREFRONT ARTS PERFORMANCE TROUPES

 Troupe Time Commitment:

 The Young Actors Ensemble and FATE will hold weekly rehearsals during the school year and work towards several performance opportunities.
-Parents of YAE and FATE members will join a volunteer committee to assist with aspects of the productions (Costumes, Set/Props, Publicity, Advertising & Sponsorships,etc).
+Parents of YAE and FATE members join a volunteer committee to assist with aspects of the productions (Costumes, Set/Props, Publicity, Advertising & Sponsorships,etc).
 Periodic parent meetings will be held to keep everyone informed of the show progress.
 Parents should expect to volunteer app 20 hours over the course of the season to help with each production.
 Parents also assist with audience services during the performances (ticket table, ushering, concessions, backstage monitor, etc)

 The week before each performance weekend (tech week) will feature nightly rehearsals as we add in the costumes, sets, props, and lighting in preparation for the performances.